 The most iconic thing to see on the island is the balanced rock.
 The rock can be clearly seen from a distance as you approach and is so-called because it resembles two neatly stacked rocks.
 Some believe that these rocks gave the island its name, since they look like a stupa, balanced rocks that are used to mark the remains of Buddhist monks or nuns.
 Over the years, ‘stupa’ could have become ‘tap’.

 There are three beaches on the island.
 Two of them are fairly rocky and not for everyone, whilst the third, located at the fishing village, is sandy.
 It’s not a great beach — small and often with some rubbish in the water — but its good enough for a quick cool down.

-Tap Mun is also home to a trio of temples, all dotted around the main village.
+Tap Mun is also home to a trio of temples.
 These temples date back to the 18th century.